Black Friday 2019 Amazon deals: $129 AirPods, $22 Echo Dot, $250 iPad and more savings

-Black Friday have officially arrived at all major retailers, and Amazon is no exception.
-For Thursday, the online megaretailer has opened the floodgates on a host of new deals.
-Some of the most notable new-for-Thursday Amazon device deals include:
+Black Friday is finally here, and all the major stores have launched their seasonal savings.
+Amazon is no exception: The online mega-retailer has opened the floodgates on a host of new deals.
+Some of the most notable new Amazon device deals include:

 - Echo Dot with clock: $35 (save $25)